waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_2.md

 #Adding user accounts

-Before we set up user accounts, have a read through this [post](https://crackstation.net/hashing-security.htm).
-Make sure you are sitting comfortably, it's a long post :-)
+Before we set up user accounts, have a read through this [post](https://crackstation.net/hashing-security.html).
+Make sure you are sitting comfortably :-)

 Now we have an idea of security, let's implement basic user account functionality.
 We want users to be able to register on the website, so that every link and tag could be attributed to a specific user.